-Sometimes, Monday mornings bring flashes of insight.
-Like this one: I am a career coach.
+Sometimes, Monday mornings bring flashes of insight and happiness.
+Today, it’s this: I am a career coach.

 I come by it honestly.
 As a new college graduate, I started (fell into) a career in human resources.
 After 16 years in HR work, I left it and vowed not to look back.
 People don’t like HR people and my newly-beginning IT career seemed much more glamourous.